DmitriBogdanov/FEM-grid-builders/README.md

 To launch "Visualization.m" one may need an access to a valid Wolfram Mathematica license.

 ## Version History

+* 01.01
+    * Vastly changed code structure, instead of methods writing grids straight to files was implemented a general class that can build grids, hold their metadata, operate on them and save results to a file in the same format as before
+    * Changed indexation to start from 0 instead of 1, so internal indixation is the same as displayed
+    * Bug fixes related to new indexation
+    * Added element centroids to stored metadata
+    * Implemented methods for finding adjacent elements and vertices

 * 00.05
     * Fixed an issue that caused incorrect enumeration of elements for different NE1 and NE2